pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ##### Requires Access Manager add-on

-Requires the Access Manager add-on enabled for your key.
+Enable Access Manager for your key in the Admin Portal.

 ##### Secure your secretKey

-- Treat `SecretKey` as sensitive; never expose it to clients.
-- Initialize with `SecretKey` only on secure server-side platforms to administer permissions.
+SecretKey grants root permissions for Access Manager.
+Keep it server-side and secure.

-For applications that will administer Access Manager permissions, initialize with `SecretKey`:
+For administering Access Manager permissions, initialize with SecretKey:

 ##### Required User ID

-Always set the `UserId`.
-If you don't set the `UserId`, you won't be able to connect to PubNub.

 ```
 1